On a generalization of affinoid varieties: Introduction

-In the second chapter we develop the tools needed to construct our dagger algebras.
+In the second chapter we develop the tools needed to study our dagger affinoid algebras.
 We start by recalling the definition of the adjoint pair of functors ${}^b$ and ${}^t$, given in \cite{H1} and their basic properties.
 The functor ${}^b$ goes from the category of locally convex topological vector spaces over a non-trivially valued field to the category of bornological vector spaces of convex type, while ${}^t$ goes in the other direction.
-These functors are the classical well known construction called the canonical or Von Neumann bornology, for the functor ${}^b$, and the topology of bornivorous sets, for the functor ${}^t$.
-Then, we focus on what we call complete bornological algebras $A$, definition \ref{complete_born_alg}, over a complete valued field which is the more interesting type of bornological algebra for us, since dagger algebras will be of this kind.
-We define the bornological spectrum $\cM(A)$ of a bornological algebra $A$ using a Berkovich-like approach: points of the spectrum are equivalence classes of bounded characters from $A$ to a complete valued field or equivalently bounded multiplicative seminorms, definition \ref{born_spectrum}.
-We underline that our definition agrees with Berkovich definition only for $k$-algebras ($k$ valued field), not over any ring because we can only use the bornological notion of boundedness of maps which don't always agree with the classical definition over seminormed rings (remark \ref{rmk_bounded_seminorm} give an example of this failure).
+These functors correspond to the classical well-known constructions called the canonical or Von Neumann bornology, for the functor ${}^b$, and the topology of bornivorous subsets, for the functor ${}^t$.
+Then, we focus on complete bornological algebras $A$ over $k$ (cf. definition \ref{complete_born_alg}) which is the more interesting class of bornological algebras for us, since dagger affinoid algebras belong to this class which is a broad generalization of the class of Banach algebras.
+We define the bornological spectrum $\cM(A)$ of a bornological algebra $A$ using a Berkovich-like approach: points of the spectrum are equivalence classes of bounded characters from $A$ to complete valued fields or equivalently bounded multiplicative seminorms, see definition \ref{born_spectrum}.
+The association $A \mapsto \cM(A)$ has some problem if it is considered over the full category of bornological algebras over $k$, for example there are bornological algebras with empty spectrum.
+We show that if $A$ is a bornological m-algebra (cf. definition \ref{defn:bornological_m}) $\cM(A)$ is functorially associated to $A$ and it is a non-empty compact Hausdorff topological space, cf. theorem \ref{thm_born_spectrum}.
+After that, we define the ring of bornological strictly convergent power-series $A \lt X \gt$ for any bornological m-algebra and we show results analogous to the classical theory for normed algebras (cf. theorems \ref{thm_born_ps_wds}, \ref{thm_dense_poly} and \ref{thm_univ_prop_born_ps}): \begin{itemize} \item $A \lt X \gt$ is a bornological m-algebra; \item if $A$ is complete then also $A \lt X \gt$ is complete; \item $A[X] \subset A \lt X \gt \subset A \ldbrack X \rdbrack$ and moreover $A[X]$ is bornologically dense in $A \lt X \gt$, \ie the bornological closure of $A[X]$ in $A \lt X \gt$ is equal to all $A \lt X \gt$; \item $A \lt X \gt$ satisfies the following universal property in the category of bornological m-algebras: for every bounded morphism of algebras $\phi: A \to B$, with $B$ complete, and any power-bounded element $b \in B^\circ$ there exists a unique bounded morphism $\Phi: A \lt X \gt \to B$ such that $\Phi|_A = \phi$ and $\Phi(X) = b$. \end{itemize}